 Dr. Chris Brown

 Christopher M. Brown is a professor of philosophy at UT Martin, where he teaches courses in ancient and medieval philosophy, metaphysics, and the philosophy of religion.
 He received the bachelor of music degree in percussion performance from Western Michigan University, the M.A. in humanities from Western Kentucky University, and the Ph.D. in philosophy from St. Louis University.
 Dr. Brown's recent publications include journal articles on freewill in heaven and the logical problems that plague scientism.
-He is currently working on a book that explains and defends St. Thomas Aquinas's philosophy of material objects and an article on God and the problem of evil in an anthology entitled, Star Wars and Philosophy.
+He is currently working on a book that explains and defends St. Thomas Aquinas' account of heaven.
 He enjoys living in Martin with his wife Merry Elizabeth and their three sons, Judah Christopher, Leopold Edward, and Thomas Patrick.

 Merry Brown is a full-time lecturer in philosophy at UT Martin, where she introduces students to the history of philosophical ideas and encourages contemplation of what it means to lead a good human life.
 She received the Bachelor of Arts degree in philosophy and psychology from Azusa Pacific University and the M.A. in humanities from Western Kentucky University.
 She participates in the UT Martin Philosophy Forum and enjoys meeting with her students outside of the classroom to do thought experiments and service projects.
 She is the author of several young adult books, including Gold Manor Ghost House and The Knowers, and loves small town life in Martin with her husband Christopher and their three boys.